Zen Dens – Using Workspaces to Transform Mental Wellbeing

 A profitable business stems from happy, healthy employees.
 Happy employees are more effective employees.
 It’s scientifically proven.
 Boosting employee happiness increases productivity by as much as 20%.
 So, if you want a successful business, you need to look after your people.
 And of course having a positive working environment will help you recruit and retain the best in the business too.

-Since most of us spend approximately one-third of our time at work, creating a healthy, happy workspace needs to be a priority and this week, as we mark World Mental Health Day, it’s important to consider how we can make going to work good for us.
+Since most of us spend approximately one-third of our time at work, creating a healthy, happy workspace needs to be a priority and, as we mark Mental Health Awareness Week, it’s important to consider how we can make going to work good for us.
 The good news is that we can now do more with workspaces than ever to create a comfortable, interactive and productive environment.
 And here are a few examples:

 Creating a home (not so far) away from home

 We’re talking comfort and convenience.
-As more and more businesses adopt flexible working, the work / home boundaries are becoming blurred.
-The comfort factor traditionally associated with working from home, is being embraced by companies that want to shake off formality and support a more relaxed, positive and stimulating environment.
+Many of us have spent the majority (if not all) of our time over the past year working from home.
+And even before this, more and more businesses were adopting flexible working.
+So it's undeniable that the work / home boundaries have become blurred.
+The comfort factor traditionally associated with working from home is being embraced by companies that want to shake off formality and support a more relaxed, positive and stimulating environment.
 Workspaces now feature everything from break out spaces, where people can go to take some time out to a shared lounge, games area or roof terrace to help people feel ‘at home’ in work.

 Healthy body, healthy mind

-Mental and physical health go hand in hand, so by helping employees get fit bodies, businesses can boost their mental well-being too.
+Mental and physical health go hand in hand, so by helping employees get fit bodies, businesses can boost their mental wellbeing too.
 Bringing a feel-good factor to our customers is something Bruntwood is very passionate about, not just by providing the essentials like bike storage and shower facilities, but also offering things like yoga studios, fitness programs and gyms.
-At Trafford House, we offer virtual fitness classes from Les Mills and Altius Health Care programs, whilst at our Riverside complex we have just launched a new boutique gym FORM, which boasts a fully-equipped 2,200 sq ft gym, in addition to an outdoor astroturf training area.
+At Trafford House, we offer virtual fitness classes from Les Mills and Altius Health Care programs, whilst our Riverside complex and Bloc buildings in Manchester city centre are home to boutique gym FORM.
 Exercise gives you a creativity boost, so a lunch hour spent in the yoga studio can ensure you return to your desk bursting with light bulb moments!

-It’s not just physical activity either which helps clear our mind, boost our creatively and aid wellbeing.
+It’s not just physical activity which helps clear our mind, boost our creativity and aid wellbeing either.
 Mindfulness and meditation are becoming increasingly popular for workers.
-At MSP’s Bright Building we run a regular programme of wellbeing sessions including yoga and guided meditation by Swann Fitness.
+At MSP’s Bright Building we run a regular programme of wellbeing sessions including yoga and guided meditation.

 And for the more tech-savvy amongst us, the use of wearable technology is also on the increase.
 Sensors can now monitor everything from our stress or boredom levels, to how good our posture is and even whether we’re spending too long glued our screens.